ianclemence/Advanced-Python-Projects/README.md

 # Advanced-Python-Projects
-In this repo, I share some of the python projects that I have done over the couple of months.
-Feel free to fork and to star.
+In this repo, I showcase some amazing Python projects I have worked on.
+Sit back, relax and enjoy the code.

 ## Projects Completed